rstraub/ngrx-demo/assignments.md

 1. Now we have state in our application...
 We just don't use it yet.
 Let's change that.
 In the home component, let's use the store to toggle the loading indicator.
 To do so you need to do the following:
     * Inject the store in the home component
+    * Remove the code where loading is set to true or false in the `getTodos` method
-    * Subscribe to the store and get the loading value
+    * Subscribe to the store and get the loading value.
+Get the value by adding the `select` operator and accessing loading:
+    ```javascript
+    store.pipe(
+      select('app.loading')
+    ).subscribe(loading =>
+      // Handle loading value here
+    )
+    ```
-    * Remove the loading interactions in the `getTodos` method
+    * Use the loading value you receive in the subscription to set the loading property on the home component.

 You should see the loading indicator running forever now.

 2. This is working, but we can improve.
 A first improvement we can make is to write a [selector](https://github.com/ngrx/platform/blob/master/docs/store/selectors.md).
     * Write a selector function which returns the `loading` state
-    * Use the selector in the home component to avoid traversing the state with dots.
-There is a special [operator](https://github.com/ngrx/platform/blob/master/docs/store/selectors.md#using-a-selector-with-the-store) called `select` which we can use observable.
+    * Use the selector in the home component to avoid traversing the state with dots (i.e. 'app.loading').
+There is a special [operator](https://github.com/ngrx/platform/blob/master/docs/store/selectors.md#using-a-selector-with-the-store) called `select` which we saw before.
+Instead of using the string selector we can pass it our selector function.

 You should still see the same result except that we can now use a convenient function to access the loading state.

 3. We still have to manually subscribe to the loading state.
 Angular can help us out here.
 The second improvement is to use the [`async` pipe](https://angular.io/api/common/AsyncPipe) that angular offers in our template.
-This way angular can subscribe and unsubscribe for us.
+This way angular subscribes and unsubscribes for us.
-    * Remove the loading subscribe in the home component.
+    * Remove the loading subscription in the home component.
-    * Store the observable in a variable like `loading$`
+    * Store the observable in a variable like `loading$` (the `$` indicates an observable variable, this is convention).
     * In the `home.component.html` use the async pipe to get the loading variable asynchronously

 This should still work the same as before but now the boilerplate of subscribing and unsubscribing is mostly gone.